Counseling For Veterans: Mental Health Care At Home

 Substance use disorders

 Some active or out-of-service military members might turn to substance use to help themselves cope with mental health challenges.
 Veterans are more likely to drink heavily compared to current military personnel or people who haven't served in the military.
-Since substance use disorders are clinical mental health conditions, this could be another reason for a veteran to seek therapy.
+Since substance use disorders are clinical mental health conditions, this could be another reason for a veteran to seek counseling.

 Other potential challenges that veterans may face